 We’ll go through both of these, and discuss how you can make sure your bases are covered.

-This, for most sites, isn’t too much a cause for concern.
+Usually, long URLs aren’t too much a cause for concern.
 The only time you’d likely see your URL serve as a personal identifier is if they contain multiple user data inputs.

 Sometimes you see these on forms.
 A user submits a form or survey, detailing, for example, their age, location, and gender.
 They get directed to a URL like this: